 - Reward would be the commission you get at the end of the process

 All this could be built on a craving to earn more money or beat fellow team members.
 The loop you want to modify should relate to a key strategy, policy or procedure to ensure its driven forward.

 2. Work closely with users during the project – You should understand the habits they have when working with systems in their organisation.
 Could D365 sit in between two existing habits (used as book ends), making it feel a natural process.
 For example: you identify that users always log in to Outlook before opening another core system to complete the rest of the process.
 You have two habits in place:

 - Open Outlook to start process eg: create an email and send it to the customer

 - Open Core system to complete the order

-In this example could the CRM app for outlook be used in the middle of this process to make life easier for the user:
+In this example could the D365 app for outlook be used in the middle of this process to make life easier for the user: